ushahidi/pwa-prototype-reporting/README.md

 4. If you have any suggestions you can open an issue regarding the same.

+# Deployment to zeit
+If you want to deploy this application to Zeit, you can
+- Create an account in zeit.co
+- `npm install -g now`
+- run `now` and login to it
+- run `now` to deploy it

+### Pending: add other deployment instructions
+Heroku, Netlify etc.
 ## Contact

  If you're interested in contributing to this project, reach out to the community [here](https://gitter.im/ushahidi/Community)